 Needless to say, there’s a lot to think about… a lot of details that will confront you at a very difficult time.

-Hopefully, knowing the details and priorities during a time when your family is counting on you will make it a little easier for you and everyone around you.
+Hopefully, knowing the details and priorities during a time when your friends and family are counting on you will make it a little easier for you and everyone around you.